adobe/log-parser/README.md

 `AssertLogData.assertLogContains(List<String>, ParseDefinition, String, String)` allows you to perform an assertion directly on a file.

 ## Release Notes
+### 1.0.9
+- [#67](https://github.com/adobe/log-parser/issues/67) We can now select the files using a wild card.
+Given a directory we can now look for files in the sub-directory given a wild-card.
+The wildcards are implemented using Adobe Commons IO.
+Youcan read more on this in the [WildcardFilter JavaDoc](https://commons.apache.org/proper/commons-io/apidocs/org/apache/commons/io/filefilter/WildcardFilter.html)

 ### 1.0.8.2
 - Building with java8.